A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Interpretation of the model in an economic key

 The competitive Lotka-Volterra system is already used to study some market phenomena as technology substitution, see e.g.~\cite{substitution, bhargava1989generalized, watanabe2004substitution}, and our model aims at adding new features to such models.

-Concretely, in the technological competition model, one can think that~$u$ and~$v$ represent the capitals of two computer companies.
-In this setting, to start with, one can suppose that the first company produces a very successful product, say computers with a certain operating system, in an infinite market, reinvesting a proportion~$r_u$ of the profits into the production of additional items, which are purchased by the market, and so on: in this way, one obtains a linear equation of the type~$\dot u=r_u u$, with exponentially growing solutions.
-The case in which the market is not infinite, but reaches a saturation threshold~$k$, would correspond to the equation
+Concretely, in the technological competition model, one can think that~$u$ and~$v$ represent the capitals of two companies, producing for instance computers, or cell phones, etc. In this setting, to start with, one can suppose that the first company produces a very successful product, say computers with a certain operating system, in an infinite market, reinvesting a proportion~$r_u$ of the profits into the production of additional items, which are purchased by the market, and so on: in this way, one obtains a linear equation of the type~$\dot u=r_u u$, with exponentially growing solutions.
+The case in which the market is not infinite, but admits a saturation income threshold~$k$, would correspond to the equation

 Then, when a second computer company comes into the business, selling computers with a different operating system to the same market, one obtains the competitive system of equations